AustralianAntarcticDataCentre/raadsync/README.md

 system.file("extdata","raad_repo_config.json",package="raadsync")
 ```

-You will need to modify this configuration to suit your purposes.
-There are two different ways to do this:
+You will need to modify this configuration to suit your purposes (in particular, the default configuration sets `do_sync` to FALSE for all datasets, so it won't actually synchronise any data until you override one or more of these).

+There are two different ways to manage configurations:

 1. Use the default configuration with local adjustments (recommended if you intend to mostly use datasets already defined in the default file).
-Create a "local" configuration file that alters or adds to the default configuration.
+Create a local configuration file that alters or adds to the default configuration.
 Start with the example local configuration file provided in the package:

   ```{r}
   file.copy(system.file("extdata","sample_local_config.json",package="raadsync"),"/path/to/your/local_config.json")